The McLaughlin Group

-The McLaughlin Group was a syndicated half-hour weekly public affairs talk show television program in the United States, hosted by John McLaughlin from 1982 until his death in 2016.
+The McLaughlin Group is a syndicated half-hour weekly public affairs talk show television program in the United States, hosted by John McLaughlin from 1982 until his death in 2016.
 Prompted by the host, the group of four pundits discussed current political issues in a round table format.
 A revival reuniting the regular panelists aired intermittently between 2018 and 2020.

 Format

-The general format for the show consisted of moderator John McLaughin questioning four commentators, among them Pat Buchanan, Eleanor Clift, Clarence Page, Morton Kondracke, Fred Barnes, Jack Germond and Mort Zuckerman.
+The general format for the show consisted of moderator John McLaughlin questioning four commentators, among them Pat Buchanan, Eleanor Clift, Clarence Page, Morton Kondracke, Fred Barnes, Jack Germond and Mort Zuckerman.
 Members of the regular panel varied over the years.

 A typical episode covered three or four issues.
 The first was introduced by McLaughlin, beginning with, "Issue one..." which was explained by him, usually in a prerecorded video segment accompanied by his voice-over.
 He then proposed a question for the panelists, starting with Buchanan (if present).
 The conversation was usually sedate at the beginning of the program, but as opposing viewpoints emerged there was more verbal rough-housing, good-natured gamesmanship and occasionally very loud crosstalk as panelists attempted to out-yell the others, all of which were the show's trademarks.

 Two episodes at the turn of the calendar year were reserved for "The McLaughlin Group Year-End Awards".
 Each panelist announced his or her choice for each category such as “Biggest Winner of 2008,” ”Best Politician,” “Most Boring,” “Turncoat of the Year,” “Enough Already,” “Most Underrated,” etc., followed by McLaughlin's choice.
 During the first of these special episodes, the participants typically dressed in festive Christmas attire; in the second, they typically dressed in formal evening wear for the New Year.

 On March 11, 2011, The McLaughlin Group began broadcasting in high definition, with broadcasts presented in letterboxed and pillarboxed format for viewers with standard-definition television sets watching either through cable or satellite television.
 The program remained the set, while upconverted its existing graphics package to HD.